LMauricius/oura-docs/content/1_Language_features/Objects.md

 Declaring a member value also defines a **getter function** value in the master's surrounding context.
 The getter function is assigned to a value of the same name as the member value.
-Calling the getter function with the master as its argument returns the value of the member.
+Calling the getter function with the master as its argument returns the member value.
 So if we have a local value `player` whose content (object) has a member `score`, we can handle the score value as `score player`{.oura}.
 That should be read as "*the* score *of* player".